virajOR/netflix-india-clone/readme.txt

 #Live Demo
 https://viraj-9.github.io/netflix-india-clone/
 Ignore the warning showing to see the project(clone).
-It is showing that warning because i have used image links instead of the actual images on my local systems.
-It is stand alone clone project it does not have backend so no need to worry about that warning.
+It is stand alone clone project and it does not have backend so no need to worry about that warning.

 #Built With
 	- HTML5